 What is the top beer for St Patrick’s Day?

 Celebrate St. Patrick’s Day!
 Day in style with an ice-cold Irish brew like Guinness!
-Popular and delicious, Guinness is the top beer to pour on St. Patrick’s Day for a truly enjoyable experience.
+Popular and delicious, Guinness is the top beer on our St. Patrick’s Day Beer list for a truly enjoyable experience.
 Cheers!

 What is a popular brand of Irish stout?